-Map produced by South Yorkshire Forest Partnership
+Map: South Yorkshire Forest Partnership

 Ancient Semi-Natural Woodland (ASNW) is mainly made up of trees and shrubs native to the area, often arising from natural regeneration.

-Ancient woodland also often contains historic features such as boundary ditches and mounds, bell pits and remnants of charcoal hearths.
+Ancient woodland often contains historic features such as boundary ditches and mounds, bell pits and remnants of charcoal hearths.